AlphaOne1/sonicweb/CODE_OF_CONDUCT.md

   appropriate for the community.

-__When we disagree, we try to understand why.__ Disagreements, both social and technical, happen all the time and *SonicWeb* is no exception.
+__When we disagree, we try to understand why.__ Disagreements, both social and technical, happen all the time, and *SonicWeb* is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we're different.
 The strength of *SonicWeb* comes from its varied community, people from a wide range of backgrounds.
 Different people have different